ghc/ghc/docs/users_guide/exts/type_families.rst

     Relax restrictions on the decidability of type synonym family instances.

-In order to guarantee that type inference in the presence of type families decidable, we need to place a number of additional restrictions on the formation of type instance declarations (c.f., Definition 5 (Relaxed Conditions) of “\ `Type Checking with Open Type Functions <http://www.cse.unsw.edu.au/~chak/papers/SPCS08.html>`__\ ”).
+In order to guarantee that type inference in the presence of type families is decidable, we need to place a number of additional restrictions on the formation of type instance declarations (c.f., Definition 5 (Relaxed Conditions) of “\ `Type Checking with Open Type Functions <http://www.cse.unsw.edu.au/~chak/papers/SPCS08.html>`__\ ”).